benjamin-larsen/WebFramework/README.md

+# Documentation
+You can find documentation on https://benjamin-larsen.github.io/WebFramework/introduction.html

 # License Explanation
 The License only applies to this repository, there is an [example template[(https://github.com/benjamin-larsen/WebFramework-test) which is licensed under MIT which you are free to use commercially and make private, but if you make modifcations to the core, you will have to open-source it in accordance to AGPL 3.0